luhack-test/slides/content/2023_24/session_1/recon.md

 Let’s do some passive recon on this image

-By the way\, this is what happens when youorder a cheeseburger with everythingremoved but the pickle\.
+By the way\, this is what happens when you order a cheese burger with everything removed but the pickle\.

 ---